ibm-cloud-docs/EventStreams/enabling_mirroring.md

 | add_prefix | the prefix to add to topic names in the target cluster |
 | add_suffix | the suffix to add to topic names in the target cluster |

+The `ibmcloud resource service-instance-update` command needs to be specified via the `-p` command line argument.
 When these options are specified, only topics with the matching prefixes/suffixes will be eligible for mirroring.
-For example, if you have a remove_prefix of `app1-`, and specify a topic selection of `abc.*`, only topics that start with "app1-abc" will be mirrored.
+For example, if you have a `remove_prefix` of `app1-`, and specify a topic selection of `abc.*`, only topics that start with `app1-abc` will be mirrored.

-If neither `add_prefix` nor `add_suffix` options are specified, the default behavior to add the source cluster alias followed by a dot as the prefix is as shown in [Mirroring user controls](https://cloud.ibm.com/docs/EventStreams?topic=EventStreams-mirroring#user_controls).
-The 'ibmcloud resource service-instance-update' command needs to be specified via the '-p' command line argument.
+If you specify the "rename" type of transformation and don't specify either the parameters for `add_prefix`,`add_suffix`, the mirrored topic in the target cluster will have these parameters removed.
+Topic patterns are applied to the topic name after any source prefix / suffix has been removed and before any prefix / suffix has been added.

 See the following CLI command example: